ArchitectPierre Chareau, Bernard Bijvoet

 ReferencesThe New York Times

-From the architect.
+Text description provided by the architects.
 Designed by Pierre Chareau and Bernard Bijvoet, the Maison de Verre translated as “House of Glass,” is a milestone in early modern architectural design.

 Built in 1932, the house uses various industrial and mechanical fixtures juxtaposed with a traditional style of home furnishings all under the transparency and lightness of the façade.